THE LAST BEST HOPE

 Even Alan Sokal’s definitive demonstration of the post-structural emperor’s nakedness19 – via his spoof article “Transgressing the Boundaries: Towards a Transformative Hermeneutics of Quantum Gravity”, which was accepted and published by the system’s preeminent journal (Social Text) in 1996 – could not dent the vast structure of university departments, issued degrees, and tenured professorships which had by then been erected.

-I think it will be obvious by now that my proposal for our binding commitment to ODRPO also amounts to a plea for our abandonment of the Moderate Enlightenment and Postmodern Truce between science/reason and all our logically exclusive systems of subjectively appealing superstition.
-The battle is observably reigniting, with many of our intellectual opponents already openly recommitted, but most on my own side seem dangerously determined to pretend that the truce is still holding.
+I think it will be obvious by now that my proposal for our clear and binding commitment to ODRPO also amounts to a plea for our abandonment of the Moderate Enlightenment and then Postmodern Truce between science/reason and all our logically exclusive systems of subjectively appealing superstition.
+The battle is observably reigniting, with many of our intellectual opponents having already openly recommitted; but most on my own side still seem to be myopically supportive of the truce.
+In a battle between a force that is fully aware and engaged (The Heritage Foundation and its Project 2025, the extensive youth outreach activities of Turning Point USA, and Orban and Putin's international political ministries, to cite but a few) and one that remains in prevarication and denial, we should not be in doubt about the outcome.

 I am claiming our religions as the most obvious, earliest taught, and highest profile of our irrational systems; and so as our most effective point for renewal of Radical Enlightenment opposition.
 But in addition, and as suggested throughout this essay, I am requesting our first reengagement at their level because their early damage can be seen to be perpetuating our minds’ vulnerability to all the rest20.
 Our propagation into young minds of systems of irrational superstition as factual has been granting many benefits – including, but not limited to, emotional comfort, increased social cohesion, and aid in our formation of authoritarian hierarchal structures for increased efficiency in hunting and warfare – but these systems have always been deeply corrosive to our development of reason.